This post may contain affiliate links. Please read my Disclosure for more info.

 - sexual or passion hunger leads us toward belonging and closeness and to relational fulfilment.

-My understanding of how many of us use food is to meet or cover these needs, these hungers.
+My understanding of how many of us use food is to meet or cover these needs, these pangs of hunger.
 I believe we were taught to do this when we were very small.
 And that we become confused within the lifelong process of this about what we are even hungry for.
-We also don’t allow ourselves to feel important enough to connect with our right to have all of our hungers met, and so we use food and we leave it at that.
+We also don’t allow ourselves to feel important enough to connect with our right to have all of our pangs of hunger met, and so we use food and we leave it at that.

 A lot of women are comforted by food, why is this?